incuna/django-user-management/docs/installation.md

     class User(ActiveUserMixin, PermissionsMixin, AbstractBaseUser):
         pass

-If you want to use the `VerifyEmailMixin` then substitute it for `ActiveUserMixin`
+If you want to use the `VerifyEmailMixin`, substitute it for `ActiveUserMixin`.

-Make sure your custom user model in added to `INSTALLED_APPS` and set `AUTH_USER_MODEL` to your custom user model.
+Make sure the app containing your custom user model is added to `settings.INSTALLED_APPS`, and set `settings.AUTH_USER_MODEL` to be the path to your custom user model.